Nandopsis tetracanthus – Cuban Cichlid

-In the aquarium you can feed them with, for example, Mysis, krill, shrimp, mussels, but also green food such as Spirulina flakes contribute to their health.
-For a change, you really do them a favour with a big fat earthworm.
+In the aquarium you can feed them with, for example, Mysis, krill, shrimp, and mussels, but also green food such as Spirulina flakes contribute to their health.
+For a change, you really do them a favor with a big fat earthworm.

 Set up the aquarium with (filter) sand on the bottom.
 Place some pebbles and boulders.
 Create shelters with some driftwood and a few spots that break the lines of sight.

 Although this species is also found in brackish water, salt in the aquarium is not necessary to keep them healthy.

 The temperature of the water may be between 24 and 30 degrees Celsius.
 The pH ranges from pH 6.0 to 8.0….reasonably neutral water is therefore fine.

 From a very young age, females can lay eggs.
 The disadvantage of this is that the female stops growing afterward.
 The ideal conditions for breeding are therefore best created when the fish are fully grown.
 Provided they care about our efforts, of course.

 Breeding Nandopsis tetracanthus requires a burrow in which they can lay the eggs.
 You can use a large flower pot for this, which you place on its side in the aquarium.
 This may also be partially buried.
 The fish will dig out the pot on their own.

 Because the eggs and the young fish are very fiercely defended, you might consider setting up a special breeding aquarium.
 This prevents the eggs or young fish from being eaten.
 This also protects any other fish from the overly aggressive behavior of the parents.

 The flower pot is completely cleaned by the parents before courting takes place.